-Use iPhoto, Image Capture, or Aperture to import media from your iOS device.
-After you import, you can edit your photos and video, create movies using your video clips, put together photo books and more.
+You can use Photos or Image Capture to import media from your iOS device.
+After you import, you can edit your photos and videos.
+You can also trim video clips, put together photo books, and more.

-- Makes sure your iOS device trusts the computer you want to import your media onto.
-Learn more about "Trust this Computer."
+- Make sure that your iOS device trusts the computer that you're using to import your media to.

-- When importing photos and videos from your device to a Windows computer, some photos and videos may appear to be rotated incorrectly.
-Some third-party photo-management software for Windows displays iOS photos with the correct orientation without having to rotate the images.
+When you import photos and videos from your device to your computer, some might be rotated incorrectly.
 To play videos on your computer at the correct orientation, use iTunes for Windows.

 If you can't import your photos to your computer, or your computer doesn't recognize your iPhone, iPad, or iPod touch as a camera, learn what to do.
 Windows XP might not be able to import videos larger than 500MB without iTunes installed, a third-party program, or updated drivers.

 Use the iCloud Photo Library with the Photos app to keep your photos and videos stored in iCloud and up to date on your iPhone, iPad, iPod Touch, Mac, and iCloud.com.
 Learn more about using a camera with your Mac.